periode/thesis/checkin/four/four_notes.md

 in order to understand a computer program, we need to give it meaning, that's what always happens: "distinguishing from noise is something that literature does" (Suber, 1988, p.97)

 the question "what does a Turing machine do?" has `n+1` answers.
-1 syntactic, and n semantic (however many interpretations)s
+1 syntactic, and n semantic (however many interpretations)

+---

+Another example is thread concurrency.
+The book on parallel programming mentions an example of parallel thread processing which looks beautiful but is ugly on the inside: https://mirrors.edge.kernel.org/pub/linux/kernel/people/paulmck/perfbook/perfbook-e2.pdf p.
+105

 ## additional aesthetics